 General Fund.
-There were no significant changes to the original budget.
+The original budget was amended to reflect enrollment and related costs in excess of conservative estimates.
 There were no differences between the final budget and actual amounts.

 CAPITAL ASSETS AND DEBT ADMINISTRATION

 Capital Assets.
 The School had no significant capital asset activity.
 Please refer to the note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.